 The Lovett School strives to prepare well-rounded students who will be leaders and life-long learners in our ever-changing society.
 Lovett invests strategically in technology and people to support a rich and relevant learning environment for our students.
 In the classrooms, libraries, and online communities Lovett students use technology to research, evaluate, communicate, connect, create, collaborate, and most importantly, learn.
 High technology conduct standards and faculty that model safe and effective use of technology support our vision for 21st Century Learning.

-For the 2015-16 school year, grades 4-12 are part of the school’s 1:1 laptop program—one laptop for each child.
+Grades 4-12 are part of the school’s 1:1 laptop program—one laptop for each child.
 The laptop computers are thoughtfully integrated into the classroom curriculum, with the results that the traditional learning process is complemented and students have increased opportunities to improve writing and literacy skills, become more engaged in their own learning, and expand their learning environment beyond the classroom walls.
 The overall goal of the laptop program is to focus on the intersection between the school's curriculum and its commitment to developing students of character, purposeful collaborators, effective communicators, and creative, critical thinkers.

 Consistency and compatibility are key; therefore, Lovett coordinates the purchase and distribution of the laptops.